opendp/opendp/docs/source/contributor/development-environment.rst

 =======================
 If you are writing code, the first task to tackle is setting up the development environment.

-All developers should install the `Rust toolchain <https://www.rust-lang.org/tools/install>`_.
+You will need to check out the code, and at a minimum, build the Rust binaries.

 Most developers will also install Python and/or R:
-After you've completed the Rust build, continue on to the sections below for Python and R developers.
+If you are only interested in developing a feature in one of these languages, you will not need to set up the other.

 Clone the OpenDP Repo